Gaussian fluctuations for spin systems and point processes: near-optimal rates via quantitative Marcinkiewicz's theorem: Introduction

 \subsection{Spin systems and Lee-Yang theory}

-A significant approach in the statistical physics literature for obtaining CLTs for the total spin and similar observables in discrete spin systems such as the classical Ising model (and related discrete stochastic models such as monomer-dimer systems) connects to the famous Lee-Yang theorem on the zeros of the partition functions of such models; for a detailed and modern exposition to this approach, we refer the reader to \cite{FR,LPRS}; for the original works of Lee and Yang see \cite{YL-1,LY-2}.
-However, the approach is tailored to the situation where the observables are positive integer valued, and is based on understanding the partition function of a finite system as a polynomial (in the fugacity of the system).
-Further, other ingredients of the approach, such as the use of Ginibre's theorem \cite{Gin} to demonstrate extensive fluctuations, is also addressed to the discrete setting.
+In the context of spin systems, the fluctuation theory for fundamental observables (such as the total spin) is perhaps best understood in the setting of classical Ising models with $\pm$ spins \cite{Ellis_book}.
+Broadly speaking, it is understood that under ferromagnetic conditions, the total spin satisfies a CLT after appropriate centering and scaling, whereas in the absence of such conditions, the asymptotic fluctuations may be non-Gaussian.
+However, most of the known techniques for obtaining such results relies on the discrete nature of the spins, which allows one to make use tools from the theory of combinatorial stochastic processes.

-However, in statistical physics, models with continuous spins are of fundamental importance.
+Models with continuous spins are, however, of fundamental importance in statistical mechanics.
 These include the important spin systems with continuous or vector valued spins; in particular, the XY model (i.e., the plane rotator model) with $\mathbb{S}^1$-valued spins and the classical Heisenberg spin system with $\mathbb{S}^2$-valued spins.
-The approach of \cite{LPRS}, based on zeros of polynomials, do not apply to these settings.

-In this work, we demonstrate a substantial extension of the partition function zero-based technique to obtain CLTs from the discrete setup of \cite{LPRS} to the setting of more general, continuous and multi-component spin distributions.
-We exploit the fact that our approach, being based on characteristic functions, is independent of the discrete structure of the spins, and obtain CLTs for the first component of the total spin for the XY model as well as the classical Heisenberg model in the so-called ferromagnetic regime.
-In fact, we are able to obtain similar CLTs also for 1D continuous valued spins, thereby extending the partition function zero-based approach to generalised Ising models.
+In this work, we obtain CLTs for general, possibly continuous-valued and multi-component spin distributions.
+We emphasize that our technique is independent of the discrete structure of the spins, and obtain novel CLTs in particular for the magnetization in the XY model as well as the classical Heisenberg model under ferromagnetic conditions.
+In fact, even for one-component spins, our results hold for a very general class of continuous spin systems that appears to be beyond the scope of existing literature.